rzvkoli/Listwithreact/README.md

 import { icon } from 'react-icons/bs' ;

 ```
-- In this small project a font with two formats is used in the folder / public / font .
+- In this project a font with two formats in this direction public / fonts used .
 - The favicon has changed in this project .

 ## Screenshots of the demo and favicon